-Quotes shall be sent via email to the below listed address by 4:00 PM ET on Monday, 13 July 2020.
+Quotes shall be sent via email to the below listed address by 4:00 PM ET on Wednesday, 9 December 2020.
 Please submit a quotation in accordance with the attached statement of work.

-A fixed price award from this RFQ will be made based on the lowest price technically acceptable offer.
+A fixed price award from this RFQ will be made based on the lowest price technically acceptable offer, subject to the availability of funds.

-Quotes and questions concerning this RFQ should be addressed to Stan Peters, Contracting Officer at the U. S. Court of Appeals for the Eleventh Circuit, 56 Forsyth Street NW, Atlanta, Georgia 30303, 404-335-6576, stan_peters@call.uscourts.gov.
+Quotes and questions concerning this RFQ should be addressed to Stan Peters, Contracting Officer at the U. S. Court of Appeals for the Eleventh Circuit, 56 Forsyth Street NW, Atlanta, Georgia 30303, 404-335-6576, stan_peters@ca11.usCourts.gov.